zammad/zammad-user-documentation/advanced/suggested-workflows.rst

 and you want to make sure they have an A+ experience from start to finish.

-To enable notifications for a ticket that doesn't belong to you, simply click the **Subscribe** button at the bottom of the ticket pane:
+To enable notifications for a ticket that doesn't belong to you, simply click the ``Subscribe`` button at the bottom of the ticket sidebar:

 .. figure:: /images/advanced/suggested-workflows/mention-subscribe-yourself-to-a-ticket.gif
    :alt: Screencast of the Subscribe button feature